zchyde/brooklinebooksmith.com/_drafts/zachariah-ohara.md

 ---

 What I find appealing about children's picture books is that as an adult they take me roughly two minutes to read.
 Lets say I devoted an entire lunch break to reading picture books.
 I could bang out 30 books!
 30!
 Extrapolate that out over the course of a work week and that's … hold on I have to take my shoes off for this one … a lot of books!
 Imagine if I were to go to a party and strike up a conversation with a person of affluence. *Did you hear?
 Carl read 150 books last week!
 The brain on that guy!
-He should be mayor!*A crowd would gather around me.*&nbsp;Tell us which one was your favorite, old sport!*I'd swish my cocktail around in my sippy cup and tell them about how [*My Cousin Momo*](http://www.brooklinebooksmith-shop.com/book/9780803740112) brought up some interesting points on how as a society we're so quick to make sweeping generalizations based on personal appearances and how on a glo-*that's great, Carl, but have you tried this p&acirc;t&eacute;?
+He should be mayor!&nbsp;*A crowd would gather around me.*&nbsp;Tell us which one was your favorite, old sport!&nbsp;*I'd swish my cocktail around in my sippy cup and tell them about how [*My Cousin Momo*](http://www.brooklinebooksmith-shop.com/book/9780803740112) brought up some interesting points on how as a society we're so quick to make sweeping generalizations based on personal appearances and how on a glo-*that's great, Carl, but have you tried this p&acirc;t&eacute;?
 I hear the meat was minced less than hour ago!*

 Golly, do I hate [p&acirc;t&eacute;](https://en.wikipedia.org/wiki/Pâté).

-But I do love *My Cousin Momo*and its creator, [Zachariah OHora](http://www.zohora.com), could probably get me to not hate p&acirc;t&eacute;.&nbsp;
+But I do love *My Cousin Momo&nbsp;*and its creator, [Zachariah OHora](http://www.zohora.com), could probably get me to not hate p&acirc;t&eacute;.&nbsp;

 ![](/uploads/versions/cqj9pxfvaaaxb2u---x----600-382x---.jpg)